During my time in Nepal I visited and learned about the Kumari as they are today. Much has changed compared to even five years ago.

 Today the word Kumari means "virgin" which is important to remember as we delve deeper into this fascinating living legend.

 Kumari's in Nepal only became evident in the 17th century.
 That said there is also evidence of virgin worship in Nepal dating back to the 6th century.
+Today many people mix the two histories up.
+This sadly results in several backlashes from other cultures.

 There are several legends that tell of how the Kumari came to be in Nepal.
 From the goddess visiting King Jayaprakash Malla in his dreams.
 To the same King angering the goddess for making sexual advances towards him.
 To the King's wife learning of the banishment of a young girl possessed by the goddess telling the King to bring her back as the living embodiment of the goddess.